Sylvia-Stone/aarpg-tutorial/README.md

 - Class names drop the actor prefix (`PlayerStateIdle` -> `Idle`) since the namespace implies context
 - `PlayerStateWalk` and `EnemyStateWander` unified as `Move`

 > **Note for anyone following along:** This refactor changes class names, file paths, and wiring for all state scripts.
 It's a significant divergence from Michael's structure.
-If you want to stay closer to the tutorial, you may be better off referencing the commit just before this point rather than trying to replicate it step by step.
+I will try to keep it closer to the tutorial in the future, but for this episode you might be better off pulling down this commit and looking through it than replicating it step by step.
 See [Editor Wiring](#editor-wiring) for current mappings.

 ---